jkarafotis/Certifications/Study.md

     Function: A managed or unmanaged switch that supports Power over Ethernet (PoE), providing both data and power to connected devices through the same Ethernet cable.

     Use: Useful for powering devices like IP cameras or wireless access points without requiring additional power outlets.

+    Notes: When power comes from swtich it is called Endspans else we would need a in-line power injector which we would call midspans
 - Types of PoE
-    IEEE 802.3af: Provides up to 15.4 watts of power per port.
+    IEEE 802.3af: Provides up to 15.4 watts of power per port with a 350 mA max current.
+This is the OG PoE specification

-    IEEE 802.3at (PoE+): Provides up to 25.5 watts of power per port.
+    IEEE 802.3at (PoE+): Provides up to 25.5 watts of power per port with a 600 mA max current.

-    IEEE 802.3bt (PoE++): Provides up to 60 watts (PoE++) or 100 watts (PoE+++) per port, suitable for higher power devices like video conferencing systems.
+    IEEE 802.3bt (PoE++): Provides up to 51 watts with a 600 mA current (PoE++) or 71.3 watts with a 960 mA current (PoE+++) per port, suitable for higher power devices like video conferencing systems.
 - Hubs
     Function: Basic networking devices that connect multiple computers or devices in a network.
 Hubs broadcast all incoming data to all connected devices.

     Limitation: Hubs are inefficient because they send data to all ports, which can lead to collisions and network congestion.
 Replaced by switches in most modern networks.

+    Notes: These are older devices that are not commonly used anymore. only available in 10/100 megabit connections
 - Cable Modem
     Function: A device that connects a computer or network to the internet using a coaxial cable.